 - The board decides to change the plan

-- Existence of multiple simultaneous plans, for optimistic and pessimistic scenarios
+- The existence of multiple simultaneous plans, for optimistic and pessimistic scenarios

 - Changes in the organizational structure

-The current information systems used or developed by the company are simply too restrictive to accommodate their business cases.
+The current information systems used or developed by the company are too restrictive to accommodate their business cases.
 The general solution is to create entire systems using dozens of spreadsheets.
-This a patchwork of data, susceptible of data loss and zero control.
+It is a patchwork of data, susceptible to data loss and zero control.

-To address this, I decided to develop myself a system that is both flexible and powerful.
+To address this, I decided to develop, on my own, a new system that is both flexible and powerful.
 The overall core propositions are:

 - Branching: not only sequential versioning (v1, v2, v3), it should allow users to create multiple current versions.
 Creating scenarios of event temporary exercises should be effortless.

-- Multiple dimensions: for each unit (ie, a project in a list of projects), the user could insert the future CAPEX, OPEX, production, average cost, number of workers or any arbitrary dimension.
-It’s all about capturing future series of values, regardless the meaning.
+- Multiple dimensions: for each unit (ie, a project in a list of projects), the user could insert the future CAPEX, OPEX, production, average cost, number of workers, or any arbitrary dimension.
+It’s all about capturing future series of values, regardless of the meaning.

 - Multiple Teams: in the same organization, users can create inner teams that deal with different aspects of the business.
-The system should allow to users set the list of units to control (projects, employees, buildings, or whatever), their dimensions of measurement and then control the user access of all this information.
+The system should allow to users set the list of units to control (projects, employees, buildings, or whatever), their dimensions of measurement, and then control the user access to all this information.
 It’s a decentralized way to create plans.

-A beta is due to the end of April, 2021.
+A beta is due at the end of April 2021.